 Finely grate the garlic and ginger.
 In a medium saucepan, melt the butter and a dash of olive oil over a medium heat.
 Cook the ginger and 1/2 the garlic until fragrant, 1-2 minutes.
 Add the jasmine rice, water (for the rice) and the salt, stir, then bring to the boil.
 Reduce the heat to low and cover with a lid.
 Cook for 12 minutes, then remove from the heat and keep covered until the rice is tender and the water is absorbed, 10-15 minutes.
 TIP: The rice will finish cooking in its own steam so don't peek!

 While the rice is cooking, thinly slice the red onion.
-Cut the broccolini into 2cm pieces.
+Trim the baby broccoli and cut into bitesized pieces.
 Roughly chop the Asian greens.
 Zest the lemon to get a pinch, then slice into wedges.
 Roughly chop the roasted peanuts.

 Divide the garlic-ginger rice between bowls.
 Top with the Chinese pork, veggies and a fried egg.
 Sprinkle over the roasted peanuts and a pinch of chilli flakes (if using).
 Serve with the lemon wedges.